geomstats/geomstats/docs/gsod.rst

 Additional information
 ======================

-Nina Miolane, principal administrator, has been working with a master student to create the original Geomstats documentation website.
+Nina Miolane, principal administrator, has been working with a main student to create the original Geomstats documentation website.
 She has worked with two engineers to update the documentation website in 2021.

 Nina Miolane has been a mentor for `Outreachy <https://www.outreachy.org/>`_ and is a mentor + member of the steering committee of the MIT's `Summer Geometry Initiative <https://sgi.mit.edu/>`_, two programs that are similar to Google Summer of Code and Google Season of Docs.
 Nina Miolane has co-organized `hackathons <https://github.com/geomstats/geomstats#contributing>`_ , `coding challenges <https://github.com/geomstats/challenge-iclr-2021>`_, and `international workshops <https://www.ninamiolane.com/pagecv>`_.